 This course provides detailed lecture and audio-visual presentations which concentrate on the cardiopulmonary and renal systems.
 Emphasis is placed on structure, function, and physiology of the cardiopulmonary and renal systems and the role each plays in the maintenance of homeostasis.
 Upon completion, the student should be able to demonstrate adequate knowledge of the structure, function, and physiology of the cardiopulmonary and renal systems.
 This is a CORE course.

-Credits: 3 Lab Hours: 0 Lecture Hours: 0 Clinical Hours: 3 Prerequisites: Admission to the Respiratory Therapist program.
+Credits: 3 Lab Hours: 0 Lecture Hours: 0 Clinical Hours: 3 Prerequisites:

 RPT 214: Pharmacology for the RCP